 - Unused paint left over from painting activities should be poured into the original container and stored for later use.
-Unused or unwanted paint is prohibited from being discharged into the wastewater or stormwater system. - If in small quantities, left over paint can be painted onto a disposable surface such as cardboard and disposed of in the garbage after the paint has dried.
+Unused or unwanted paint cannot be discharged into the wastewater or stormwater system. - If in small quantities, left over paint can be painted onto a disposable surface such as cardboard and disposed of in the garbage after the paint has dried.
 This action can only be used for latex and water-based paints. - Paint out brushes and other tools as much as possible before washing.
 This will result in less paint waste ending up in the wash water. - For latex or water-based paints only, wash water to wash paint brushes and other tools should be collected and disposed of down a drain connected to the wastewater system.
 It is recommended that a secondary sink is used as this type of wastewater may stain the sink or drain. - Wash water used to clean paint brushes and tools may also be mixed with an absorbent to reduce the wastewater and be disposed of in the garbage waste stream. - Recycle, return to the supplier, or donate any unwanted latex and water-based paints.
 Dried paint and empty paint cans may be disposed of in the garbage. - Paint chips and dust from latex and water-based paints that are produced from dry stripping and sand blasting may be swept up and collected for disposal in the garbage.

-- If sandblasting or dry stripping outdoors, make sure appropriate storm drain protection measures are in place to prevent materials from entering the stormwater system. - Wastewater from painting activities (water used to clean tools, excess paint etc.) is prohibited from being discharged into the storm system or through a manhole as this is illegal and may result in damage to City infrastructure and/or the environment.
+- If sandblasting or dry stripping outdoors, make sure appropriate storm drain protection measures are in place to prevent materials from entering the stormwater system. - Wastewater from painting activities (water used to clean tools, excess paint etc.) cannot be discharge into the storm drain system or through a manhole as this is illegal and may result in damages to infrastructure and the environment.